achetronic/oauthep/README.md

 > [!IMPORTANT]
 > Remember that Envoy version must match to the version this plugin is compiled for.
 Because of that, we compile
 > the plugin for several ones.
 Choose wisely.
+[Official Envoy docs](https://www.envoyproxy.io/docs/envoy/latest/configuration/http/http_filters/golang_filter#developing-a-go-plugin)

 ## How to develop